hazelcast/hazelcast-commandline-client/README.md

 ## SSL Configuration

-You can use the following configuration file to enable SSL:
+You can use the following configuration file to enable SSL support:
 ```
 ssl:
     servername: "HOSTNAME-FOR-SERVER"